mijdavis2/lazy-python-cli/README.md

 ## Development

-Argparse and error handling via raise_exception are dynamic.
+Argparse and error handling are dynamic.
 Use the class to buildout commands.
 Pass the frames and any status/msg into the raise_exception function.
-Never need to update valid commands or wade through messy tracebacks.
+Never need to update valid commands or wade through messy tracebacks if you spend a few seconds on custom error handling.

 ## Why?

-Lazy coding idea.
+Argparse is tedious and I hate parsing long tracebacks.

+- If I want to access a class method, it should be easy.
+- If I want to know exactly why something is _borked_, it should only take a quick glance.

 ## Caveats